Antimortine/epet-theory/manuscript/02_metaphysics.md

 EPET's metaphysics acknowledges consciousness's reality and causal role without dualism, maintaining compatibility with the physical worldview.

 ## 2.3.
-Compatibility with Paṭiccasamuppāda (Dependent Origination)
+Emergentism and the Buddhist Principle of Conditionality

-Emergentist physicalism corresponds structurally with the Buddhist principle of **Paṭiccasamuppāda (Dependent Origination)** [@bodhiTranscendentalDependentArising1980; @harveyIntroductionBuddhismTeachings2012].
-This principle states phenomena lack independent existence, arising interdependently based on conditions.
-Applied to consciousness (Viññāṇa), it means it arises conditionally, not as a primary reality.
+EPET's emergentist physicalism resonates conceptually with core aspects of **the Buddhist principle of conditionality, often referred to as dependent origination** [@bodhiTranscendentalDependentArising1980; @harveyIntroductionBuddhismTeachings2012].
+This fundamental Buddhist principle posits that phenomena lack inherent, independent existence and arise interdependently based on a web of conditions.
+When applied to consciousness, this means it is understood as arising conditionally, not as a static or primary, uncaused reality.

-EPET's emergentism harmonizes with this:
+EPET's emergentist framework offers conceptual parallels to this perspective:

-1.  **Conditionality of Consciousness:** Consciousness arises only under **complex specific conditions** (functioning brain/body, interaction, specific neural/information processing patterns).
-Without these conditions, consciousness disappears.
+1.  **Conditionality of Consciousness:** In EPET, consciousness is understood to arise only under **complex specific conditions** (a functioning brain and body, active interaction with an environment, and specific neural and information-processing patterns).
+Without these requisite conditions, consciousness, as an emergent process, would not manifest.
+This aligns with the emphasis on conditionality found in the Buddhist principle.

-2.  **Absence of a Substantial Basis:** Like Paṭiccasamuppāda denies Ātman, EPET's emergentism denies mental substance and panpsychism.
-Consciousness is a **pattern of organization/activity**, not a thing.
+2.  **Absence of a Substantial Basis:** The Buddhist principle of dependent origination, particularly in its denial of a permanent, independent self (traditionally termed *Ātman* in related Indian philosophies, a notion critiqued by the Buddhist concept of *Anattā*), finds a parallel in EPET's emergentism.
+EPET, by its physicalist and emergentist nature, denies any separate mental substance or the panpsychist notion of universally distributed fundamental consciousness.
+Instead, consciousness is viewed as a **pattern of organization and activity** within a physical system, not an independent "thing" or essence.

-3.  **Interdependence:**  Paṭiccasamuppāda emphasizes interdependence (consciousness & mental-physical components).
-Emergentism implies complex, **bidirectional interactions** between levels (neurons <-> networks <-> cognition <-> behavior) and system-environment.
+3.  **Interdependence:** The Buddhist emphasis on the **interdependence** of all phenomena, including consciousness and its mental and physical components, resonates with the scientific view of emergent systems.
+Emergentism, as adopted by EPET, implies complex, **bidirectional interactions** between different levels of organization—from neuronal activity to network dynamics, to cognitive processes, and ultimately to behavior—as well as continuous interaction between the system and its environment.

-Thus, non-reductive emergentist physicalism ensures EPET's scientific plausibility and integrates a conceptual structure resonant with dependent origination.
-This forms the foundation for EPET's specific theses.
+Thus, EPET's non-reductive emergentist physicalism not only ensures its scientific plausibility but also integrates a conceptual structure that is strikingly harmonious with the philosophical implications of the Buddhist principle of dependent origination.
+This metaphysical grounding further supports EPET's specific theses on the nature of conscious experience.